 Through the research phase, we discovered our main goal: Design a mobile experience that elegantly curates ideas for people who are planning a trip, while also enabling travelers to find nearby tours and activities and easily access their bookings during the trip.

-I came up with a wide range of booking concepts for the individual tour screen.
-The first mock-up shows a "Book Now" button on the top right side of the screen, while the second mock-up features a fixed "Book Now" button in the bottom center section.
+I designed a wide range of booking concepts for the individual tour screen — including a "Book Now" button on the top right side of the screen versus fixed to the bottom.

 Both concepts are meant to guide users to complete the transaction.
 My instinct was that the fixed "Book Now" button would be too pushy.
 We A/B tested both design options and tracked conversion rates.
 Users responded negatively to the persistent button, with a 21-26% decrease in sales.